 Pupil Premium funding is provided to schools in addition to main school funding and is designed to ensure that funding to tackle disadvantage reaches the pupils who need it the most.
 It is allocated according to three categories of pupils- the number of pupils on-roll who are eligible for free school meals (FSM), a smaller amount according to the number of children of service families, and an allocation for each pupil who has been ‘Looked After’ (in care) for 6 months or more.
 It also includes pupils eligible for FSM at any point in the last six years (known as the Ever6 measure).
-Schools are free to spend the Pupil Premium as they see fit.
+Schools are entitled to spend the Pupil Premium as they see fit.
 However, all schools are held accountable for how they use the additional funding to support pupils from low-income families.

 The educational performance of pupils from disadvantaged backgrounds is much lower than their peers.
 The barriers and challenges disadvantaged pupils face are complex and varied – there is no single difficulty faced by all.
 Disadvantage has a big influence on pupils’ life chances.
 As the Social Mobility and Child Poverty Commission’s 2014 ‘State of the Nation’ report highlights, pupils from disadvantaged backgrounds are twice as likely to be not in education, employment or training (NEET) and at higher risk of ending up in poverty as adults.